 The quality of healthcare in Hungary is up to the standards of most Western countries.
 This, combined with the relatively low cost of medical treatment in the country, has made Hungary a burgeoning medical tourism destination.

-Healthcare in Hungary is financed by the Health Insurance Fund (HIF), which allows access to a wide variety of treatments in public hospitals.
-The HIF is funded by the state as well as by public contributions.
+Healthcare in Hungary is financed by the Health Insurance Fund (HIF), which allows access to various treatments in public hospitals.
+The HIF is funded by the state and public contributions.

 Public healthcare in Hungary